chef/chef-web-docs/chef_master/source/resource_sysctl.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_sysctl.rst>`__

 Use the **sysctl** resource to set or remove kernel parameters using the ``sysctl`` command line tool and configuration files in the system's ``sysctl.d`` directory.
 Configuration files managed by this resource are named ``99-chef-KEYNAME.conf``.
-If an existing value was already set it will be backed up to the node and restored if the ``:remove`` action is used later.
+If an existing value was already set, it will be backed up to the node and restored if the ``:remove`` action is used later.

 New in Chef Client 14.0.